We’ve put together some top tips on how to complete an appeals form below.

 Write factually about the emotions, rather than writing emotionally about the facts.

 A good argument flows in a logical order.
-Try to ensure that every paragraph of your letter builds on the previous paragraph.
+Try to ensure that every paragraph of your form builds on the previous paragraph.
 Do not force your readers to jump from this August then back to the previous June and to last week, via 2012.
 As much as you can, try to make your case a chronological narrative.
 It’s better to show than to tell.
 Don’t just say that you were unable to study because your mother was ill.
 Show the detail with backup from medical certificates.
 Try to link practical examples into a causal chain of steps which all build upon each other towards your final argument.

-If it helps your reader to understand your case, then do not hesitate to use headings to divide your letter into “chapters”.
+If it helps your reader to understand your case, then do not hesitate to use headings to divide your form into “chapters”.
 Whether academics or not, human beings deal more easily with several smaller chunks of information rather than one large splurge of text.
 Ultimately, you want the reader to understand your point and not be confused.
 The onus is on you to achieve this because you are trying to influence a change of decision.
 In academic appeals, you are always trying to change a decision that has already been made.
-An unclear letter will lead to doubt and the natural imperative when in doubt is to stick to what has already been decided.
-It will probably be helpful to have someone else (e.g. a member of the Advice Centre team) read over your letter before you submit.
+An unclear form submission will lead to doubt and the natural imperative when in doubt is to stick to what has already been decided.
+It will probably be helpful to have someone else (e.g. a member of the Advice Centre team) read over your form before you submit.
 This catches grammatical errors and gives you an ideal opportunity to see if you have described the case clearly.

 Questions the Appeals Committee might ask…